w3c/wot/MARKETING/README.md

-Place to put short messaging material.
+# Web of Things marketing material.